a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/play-level-screen.md

 The `RUNNING` state is the default state that the `PlayLevelScreen` is set to when it first loads.

-As mentioned earlier, while this state does have the most going on considering it's the actual game itself being run, nearly all of the game code is abstracted away to the `Map` and `Player` classes, meaning this is the only thing `PlayLevelScreen` has to do for this state during its update and draw cycles:
+As mentioned earlier, while this state does have the most going on considering it's the actual game itself being run, nearly all of the game code is abstracted away to the `Map` and `Player` classes.
+This is the only thing `PlayLevelScreen` has to do for this state during its update and draw cycles:

 `update` method:
 ```java